2017 College Scholarship Contest

 Please check out additional details about the presentation types.

 This year, an outside panel of judges will select:

-The contest is open to all western and central Pennsylvania high school seniors who plan to attend a college or university in the Fall of 2015.
+The contest is open to all western and central Pennsylvania high school seniors who plan to attend a college, university, or trade school in the Fall of 2017.

 Then, send us: